jeffbass/yin-yang-ranch/README.rst

 - Raspberry Pi computers with both PiCameras and webcams.
 - Mac and Linux laptops (some with webcams).
 - Temperature and humidity sensors.
-- Lighting control electroncis (e.g., to light the water meter).
+- Lighting control electronics (e.g., to light the water meter).
 - Motion detection sensors (both PIR and ultrasonic).
 - Infrared lighting arrays (to watch for coyotes and raccoons).
 - Irrigation actuators to turn water on and off.